DissectMalware/XLMMacroDeobfuscator/README.md

   -2, --no-ms-excel       Do not use MS Excel to process XLS files -s, --start-with-shell  Open an XLM shell before interpreting the macros in
                           the input
+  -d DAY, --day DAY     Specify the day of month
 ```

 Read requirements.txt to get the list of python libraries that XLMMacroDeobfuscator is dependent on.